karahobny/.emacs.d/README.md

     + cyphejor
     + diminish
     + doom-themes
-    + airline-themes
+    + spaceline-all-the-icons
 + mingus
 + which-key
 + paradox
 + undo-tree
 + multiple-cursors
+* smooth-scrolling

-And many more... (to be updated)
+And as always, too many more... (to be updated)

 ### TODO
 - [ ] helm looks really dope, gotta get more into it
-- [ ] fix some broken shit
+- [x] fix some broken shit
-- [ ] test some broken shit
+- [x] test some broken shit
-- [ ] look for more ways to shave off time from startup initialization
+- [x] look for more ways to shave off time from startup initialization

-> yeah yeah i know about emacs --daemon and emacs-client
+>> yeah yeah i know about emacs --daemon and emacs-client
-> but mostly i need a way to start quickly to test my configs are in order.
+>> but mostly i need a way to start quickly to test my configs are in order.

+> now down to 0.9 secs with just your run-of-the-mill emacs. need to benchmark
+> more to make sure it's not an anomaly of some sort.

 - [ ] the initialization loop optimization
 	- [ ] dolist vs mapc(ar) -variants.

-> apparently the c-builtins are what i should be looking for, but `dash.el` had
+>> apparently the c-builtins are what i should be looking for, but `dash.el` had
-> some nice benchmarks considering it consists solely of higher-order functions.
+>> some nice benchmarks considering it consists solely of higher-order functions.

+> yeah `dolist` seems to do the job easily, though i might still look into this
+> if it can shave me atleast a quarter of a second. otherwise its a waste of my
+> time

 - [ ] get into org-mode, there's got to be some essence behind its hype
 - [ ] perhaps most of all what i should do is code more and fiddle less with editor configuration.
 - [ ] fix markdown-preview-mode!